wavefrontHQ/docs/pages/doc/alerts.md

 * One or more targets to notify when the condition evaluates to true or false for a specified period of time.
 * Optionally, information about the alert notification format.

-Wavefront supports classic alerts, where each alert has one preset severity, and threshold alerts, where an alert can have different severities for different threshold values.
+Wavefront supports classic alerts, where each alert has one preset severity, and multi-threshold alerts, where an alert can have different severities for different threshold values.

 ### Alert Condition